fkie-cad/filesharer/README.md

 ## Examples:
-Run plain server with ipv4 and save files in "files/"
+Run plain server with ipv4 listening on port 1234 and save files in "files/"
 ```bash
 $ FShare -recv 1234 files/
 ```

-Run encrypted server with ipv6 and save files in "files/"
+Run encrypted server with ipv6 listening on port 1234 and save files in "files/"
 ```bash
 $ FShare -recv 1234 -v 6 -k .ssl/priv.key files/
 ```